Cannot use opencl on Cape Verde: [opencl_init] could not create command queue for device 0: -6

 and darktable-cltest just worked

-#7 Updated by Nick Kachulin about 2 months ago
+#7 Updated by Nick Kachulin over 2 years ago

 I can confirm that darktable-cltest reports okay.